Health Insurance for 485 Visas

 A 485 Visa is a Temporary Graduate Visa that allows you to live in Australia and either study or work for a limited period of time after you have graduated from an educational institution in Australia.

 The Subclass 485 Visa used to be named the Skilled Graduate subclass visa but was renamed the Temporary Graduate visa on March 23, 2013.
-When the visa’s name was changed, a new law also went into effect requiring that all holders of a Subclass 485 visa meet certain health insurance requirements.
+When the visa’s name was changed, a new law also went into effect requiring all holders of a Subclass 485 visa meet certain health insurance requirements.

 Why obtain a 485 Visa?